Towards Foundation Models and Few-Shot Parameter-Efficient Fine-Tuning for Volumetric Organ Segmentation: Introduction

+Alongside the establishment of foundation models as a cornerstone in computer vision and natural language processing applications, the medical imaging community is transitioning from narrowly supervised, task-specific models with limited generalization capabilities towards the new pre-train-and-adapt paradigm \citep{Moor-Nature-2023}.
+Indeed, there is currently emergent literature on foundation classification or segmentation models, which are tailored to specific clinical domains, including radiology \citep{Zhang-23-NatureCom,Wang-NeurIPS-2022}, ophthalmology \citep{Zhou-Nature-2023,Silva-Rodriguez-23-MedIA}, histology \citep{Huang-NatureMed-2023,Zhang-MedAGI-2023}, and endoscopy \citep{Wang-MICCAI-2023}, among others.
+Many of these recent works pointed to the limited performances of generalist foundation models (like CLIP or SAM) in medical tasks \citep{Mazurowski-2023,Zhang-23-NatureCom,Silva-Rodriguez-23-MedIA}, as they may not capture specialized medical-domain knowledge and its fine-grained features.
+This calls for developing specialized pre-training and adaptation methodologies, which account for the complexity of medical imaging data and the associated expert domain knowledge.

-Nevertheless, even though the \textit{pretrain-and-adapt} paradigm is promising, literature on this subject for medical image segmentation is scarce.
-Furthermore, these works assume that a large set of labeled samples is accessible for the adaptation to the new task.
+Most of these recent medical imaging foundation models have been investigated for image classification tasks.
+Indeed, despite the strong potential of foundation models, the literature on this subject for medical image segmentation is still scarce, with only a few very recent works, e.g., \cite{UniversalModel,multitalent,ye2023uniseg}.
+Furthermore, these works assume that a large set of labeled samples is accessible during the adaptation of such networks to the new tasks/domains.
 In the medical context, however, since each institute has limited time, budget, and particular clinical purposes, the number of annotated samples available in clinical practice is usually limited.
-Therefore, it can be very reasonable to assume that adaptation should only be carried out with a few available samples.
-This motivates the development of new paradigms that allow for resource-efficient adaptation of foundation models in this field.
+Therefore, few-shot adaptation, which assumes access to only a few labeled samples, is very appealing in medical image segmentation.
+This motivates the development of new paradigms that allow for data-efficient adaptation of foundation models in this field.
+It is worth mentioning that, in computer vision, there is currently a substantial interest in adapting foundation image-language models in few-shot regimes \cite{Zhou-22, Zhang2022}, primarily focusing on natural image classification.
+More particularly, black-box Adapters operating over pre-trained features have been recently popularized in vision-language models to tackle this challenge \citep{Gao2021, Zhang2022, CLAP}.